dario-coscia/project_exam_devtools_scicomp/projects.md

 ### Implementation steps
 1. Implement the baseline version of S4 by following the mathematical formulation using PyTorch or TensorFlow.
 2. Implement optimizations such as low-rank matrix approximations and using efficient convolutional operations to handle long-range dependencies.
-3. Test the implementation on benchmark datasets like sequential MNIST or long-range forecasting tasks.
-4. Compare the performance (speed, memory, accuracy) of S4 with vanilla SSMs and other sequence models like LSTMs and Transformers.
+3. Compare the performance (speed, memory, accuracy) of S4 with vanilla SSMs and other sequence models like LSTMs and Transformers.
+4. (Complex) Implement with S4/S6 layers the Mamba, H3, and Gated MLP architectures.
+Test on the selective copy task.

 ### Expected output
 - Performance comparison charts (accuracy, training time, memory usage) between S4, SSM, and other models.
 - Analysis of how well the model handles long-range dependencies.

----